HSBC vs Santander business account – which one should you choose?

 ⚡ Best value for money

-Both banks are established names, but HSBC Kinetic offers more features per pound once fees kick in.
-You get modern integrations, expense categorisation, and a fully app-based experience for a lower monthly price.
+Both banks are established names, but HSBC’s Small Business Banking Account offers more features per pound once fees kick in.
+You get modern integrations, expense categorisation and branch access, at no monthly price at all.

-Verdict: HSBC Kinetic provides better long-term value unless cashback is a key priority.
+Verdict: HSBC provides better long-term value unless cashback is a key priority.

 ⚡ Best for sole traders

 For freelancers or sole traders, simplicity and mobility matter most.
-HSBC Kinetic is built around a slick app where you can open an account in minutes, send payments, and track spending on the go.
+HSBC’s Small Business Banking Account is built around a slick app where you can open an account in minutes, send payments, and track spending on the go.

-Santander’s account requires a bit more paperwork and is geared toward established small businesses with consistent income.
-The cashback scheme might appeal to some, but it’s not necessarily worth the extra admin.
+Santander’s Classic account requires a bit more paperwork and is geared toward established small businesses with consistent income.
+It offers branch access and traditional services but no cashback scheme.

-Verdict: Sole traders and freelancers will find HSBC’s Kinetic faster to open and easier to manage.
+Verdict: Sole traders and freelancers will find HSBC faster to open and easier to manage.

 ⚡ Best for limited companies

 If you’re running a limited company and want traditional banking access – including branches – Santander has the edge.
-You can manage your business both digitally and in-person, with dedicated support for SMEs and the option to speak to an advisor.
+You can manage your business both digitally and in-person, with dedicated SME support and the option to speak to an advisor in branch.

 ⚡ The smartest app – HSBC’s digital edge

-Santander’s app is reliable and secure, but HSBC Kinetic was built from the ground up for mobile users.
+Santander’s app is reliable and secure, but it’s more traditional and lacks some of HSBC’s real-time insights and automation.
 It’s clean, modern, and easy to navigate, offering instant spending insights, notifications, and tools like automated expense tracking.

 If you prefer managing your finances entirely from your phone, HSBC’s app feels more responsive and intuitive.

-Verdict: HSBC Kinetic offers the smarter, more user-friendly digital experience.
+Verdict: HSBC offers the smarter, more user-friendly digital experience.

 Who can open an account?